mwheymans/psfmi/cran-comments.md

 This is a resubmission.
 In this version I have:
 Updated version nr to 0.5.0.
-Added new methods to combine cross-validation with multiple imputation in function psfmi_perform and added the possibility to do forward selection in the functions psfmi_lr and psfmi_coxr.
+Added new methods to combine cross-validation with multiple imputation in function psfmi_perform and added the possibility for forward and backward selection in the functions psfmi_lr and psfmi_coxr.
 Updated the vignettes.

 ## R CMD check results